 A connective tissue graft is considered the golden standard for soft tissue augmentation around implants.
 However this technique has some serious disadvantages, like donor site morbidity and difficulty of the harvesting procedure.
 Therefore allogenic substitutes might be considered as a viable option to replace autogenous grafts in vertical soft tissue reconstruction.
 The use of accelular dermal matrix so far is the only approach backed by solid clinical research, including a controlled clinical prospective study.

 In this study, implants were placed in 3 groups of patients with (1) thin vertical tissues, (2) thick vertical tissues and (3) thin vertical tissues augmented with acellular dermal matrix material.
 Radiographic assessment showed the reduction of crestal bone loss from 1.74 mm in the thin tissue group to 0.32 mm in the augmented group.
 In addition, the increase of soft tissue thickness went up 2.33 mm – from 1.50 mm to 3.83 mm after augmentation with allograft (Fig 5ab).
-This research proves that the lack of vertical soft tissue thickness required for biological width formation without crestal bone loss can be compensated by the use of accelular dermal matrix material at the time of implant placement.
+This research proves that the lack of vertical soft tissue thickness required for biological width formation without crestal bone loss can be compensated by the use of acellular dermal matrix material at the time of implant placement.

-In conclusion it must be emphasized that diagnosis of thin vertical soft tissues is very important point in implant treatment.
+In conclusion it must be emphasised that diagnosis of thin vertical soft tissues is very important point in implant treatment.
 Only by acknowledging the fact that tissue thickness is an important factor, we can use the protocols, which allow us to reconstruct vertical peri-implant tissues and reduce crestal bone loss.